Debattama Saha: Career

+In 2026, Debattama Saha portrayed Saumya in the digital series Jab Zodiacs Met, directed by DKP.
+The series explored zodiac-based narratives and was released on online platforms, further expanding her work in digital and short-format content.

 Film debut (2023–2025)

-In 2023, Saha made her Hindi film debut with Rohit Dhawan's Shehzada, where she portrayed Nisha Upadhyay alongside Kartik Aaryan and Kriti Sanon.
+In 2023, Saha made her Hindi film debut with Shehzada, where she portrayed Nisha Upadhyay alongside Kartik Aaryan and Kriti Sanon.

 She made her Bengali film debut in 2025 with Tobuo Bhalobashi, a romantic drama directed by Rabindra Nambiar and produced by Ashok and Himanshu Dhanuka.
 The film co-starred Aryann Bhowmik and Saheb Bhattacharya and was released theatrically on 1 August 2025.

-The story follows a small-town girl who runs away to London in search of love, only to be torn between a past crush and a new friendship.
-Reports described the film as "a sweet, innocent love story" set in London and Kolkata.

-Web and digital projects (2025)
+Web series and digital projects (2025)

 In 2025, Saha appeared in the YouTube series Parindey, produced by The Little Cinema Company.

 She also starred in a vertical-format series titled QAID, released on Rocket Reels.
 The project was designed for mobile-first viewing on short-form video platforms.